SeaOfNodes/Simple/chapter10/README.md

 * Control type - this represents control flow
 * Integer type - Integer values
+* Tuple type - when a Node results in more than one value
 * Struct type (new) - Represents user defined struct types, a struct type is allowed to have members of Integer type only in this chapter
   * `$TOP` represents local Top for struct type; all we know about the type is that it is a struct but, we do not know if it is a specific struct, or all possible structs, etc.
   * `$BOT` represents local Bottom for struct type; we definitely know the value can take all possible struct types.